igoeco/YDraw/README.md

 > There are several drawing tools for Tablet computers and Wacom external tablets but they all have cumbersome GUIs that come in the way of writing.
 For example, if one wants to change the color of the pen one has to open a menu, scroll through it and pick the color.
 All this comes in the way and is captured if you are making a screencast.
 All YDraw options are keyboard shortcuts.

 ## Installation
 > Click on the Download button above.
-Download and unzip [YDraw-master.zip](https://github.com/igoeco/YDraw/archive/master.zip) to any location.
+Unzip [YDraw-master.zip](https://github.com/igoeco/YDraw/archive/master.zip) to any location.
 I suggest you unzip it to a folder called YDraw.
 YDraw will work on any system that has java 1.6 or later.
 All you need is a java runtime (from Oracle).
 The crux of the software is in the YDrawTool directory.
 You will find an executable jar file called YDraw.jar there.

 ## Running
 > Once you have the java runtime installed just double-click on the YDraw.jar file inside the YDrawTool directory that you unzipped in the previous step.